Severe Disablement Allowance is being replaced with Employment and Support Allowance (ESA).

 Jobcentre Plus will tell you if you need a face-to-face Work Capability Assessment - you must go.

-If the re-assessment shows you can’t work, you’ll be transferred automatically onto ESA.
+If the reassessment shows you cannot work, you’ll be transferred automatically onto ESA.

 Working and Severe Disablement Allowance

-Usually your Severe Disablement Allowance is not affected if you:
+Your Severe Disablement Allowance is not usually affected if you:

 - do volunteer work

-- work for less than 16 hours a week on average and earn up to £99.50 a week for 52 weeks
+- work for less than 16 hours a week on average and earn no more than £167 a week

 If your circumstances change